Kaare Espolin Johnson: Literature

 A biography of Espolin Johnson was written by Arne Durban in 1979.
 In 1994, together with Arthur Arntzen, Espolin Johnson coauthored the book Og langsomt kom lyset (And Slowly Came the Light), which discusses Northern Norway and its art, with 22 of his own works in focus.

 To mark the centenary of the birth of Espolin Johnson, in 2007 Pax Forlag issued a new and expanded edition of Bjørn Tore Pedersen's volume Kaare Espolin Johnson – Lengselens billeddikter (Kaare Espolin Johnson: The Visual Poet of Longing).

 Espolin Gallery

-The Espolin Gallery (Galleri Espolin) was established in 1992 in Kabelvåg in the municipality of Vågan, which received 40 to 50 of Espolin Johnson's works in 1983.
+The Espolin Gallery (Galleri Espolin) was established in 1992 in Kabelvåg in Vågan Municipality, which received 40 to 50 of Espolin Johnson's works in 1983.
 The collection contains nearly 170 works.